DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 When I saw [a post from Jan Miksovsky](https://fosstodon.org/@JanMiksovsky/113516427582479669) looking "for people to playtest a programming language for making websites", I sent him a message expressing my interest.
 I avoided doing too much research and went into it with a fresh mind and no preformed opinions.

 The language, [Origami](https://weborigami.org), didn't take long to win me over.
-It's a full programming language with all the bells and whistles you'd expect that makes it easy to do everything you'd need from a static site generator and allows you to fall back on JavaScript if needed.
+It's a full programming language with all the expected bells and whistles, making it easy to do everything you'd need from a static site generator while also allowing you to fall back on JavaScript if needed.
 It also comes with helpful errors and a full interactive explorer for development, which is lovely for debugging and visualising exactly how things are working.

 In the hours following the playtest, I worked on porting my site over, and by the end of the day, I already had the broad strokes down.
 Now, my site is fully functioning on Origami with many additive bells and whistles that weren't previously possible with Adduce.
 The language is still maturing, but I'm loving it!